What is eating my stored clothes and pantry items?

 Adults feed on pollen.
 Larvae consume:

-- Dry foods (cereal, grains, nuts, crackers, dry fruit, cookies, flour, corn meal, dry animal food, spices, etc.)
+- Dry foods (cereal, grains, nuts, crackers, dry fruit, cookies, flour, cornmeal, dry animal food and spices)

 - Dried flowers, leather, animal hides and furs, taxidermy subjects

-- Keratin-containing objects such as mammal or bird nests, animal hair, dry animal carcasses, etc.
+- Keratin-containing objects such as mammal or bird nests, animal hair and dry animal carcasses.

 Finding one or two varied carpet beetles in a home is no cause for alarm.
-Varied carpet beetles are also found outside and frequently enter homes through screened windows and doors, as well as being brought in on firewood, boxes stored in garages, etc.
+Varied carpet beetles are also found outside and frequently enter homes through screened windows and doors, firewood and boxes previously stored in garages.

 Thoroughly clean the house when carpet beetles are detected.
 Pay particular attention to areas where lint accumulates and move furniture occasionally to expose possible hidden breeding areas.